 Request Asinta’s Market and Benchmark Insight Report for Poland to get local employee benefits information that is easy to understand and gives you a solid footing as you consider the benefits you want to offer employees in the country.

-Inside the report, you’ll find details about benchmarking employee benefits in Poland for 2021 including:
+Inside the report, you’ll find details about benchmarking employee benefits in Poland, including:

 - Statutory Benefits

 - Plan Setup

 The following is an excerpt.

 Poland is struggling with significant changes in the labor market.
 Although just a few years ago, it was more of

 an employer’s market, now it is employee-driven.
 The pandemic slowed down the trend in 2020.
 Employers should also note the following:

 - The Polish population is getting older, which means that there will be fewer employees in the job market.